zuzu59/nodemcu-thingy/README.md

 After a few seconds you should be able to ping the esp8266 using the value from ```wifi.sta.sethostname()```

+Very brave programmers can now unhook the usb cable from the computer and run the esp8266 on some other power source (probably a phone charger).

 *Use package nodemcu-thingy*

 Open Atom's Preferences screen (```Edit->Preferences``` or ```Ctrl-,```).
 Open ```Packages```.
 Find package ```nodemcu-thingy``` and click ```Settings```.